Non-Proliferative Diabetic Retinopathy

 Proliferative Diabetic Retinopathy

-As diabetic retinopathy progresses, new blood vessels may grow and threaten your vision.
-Because the new blood vessels are weak they can break open and cause blood or fluid to leak into the middle part of your eye in front of your retina and cause a significant change in your vision.
+With the progression of diabetic retinopathy, new blood vessels may grow and threaten your vision.
+New blood vessels are weak and may break open causing blood or fluid to leak in front of your retina and adversely affect your vision.

-If non-proliferative diabetic retinopathy is present, patients should take appropriate measures to keep blood sugar stable.
+The best way to prevent non-proliferative diabetic retinopathy development is to keep your blood sugar levels stable.